Advertisement

 Submit Your Application

-Contact Placer County Housing Authority directly at to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official Placer County Housing Authority portal.
+Applications are free — never pay to apply.

 After You Apply